 Rob Taylor, CFP®, CLU®

 Rob Taylor has been a Palm Beach County resident for more than 28 years.
-A graduate of Jupiter High School, Rob attended the University of Florida and graduated with degrees in accounting and finance, then returning to serve the community he grew up in.
+A graduate of Jupiter High School, Rob attended the University of Florida and graduated with degrees in accounting and finance, then returning to serve the community in which he grew up.

 Like all advisors at Cary Stamp & Co., he closely collaborates with clients’ attorneys and accountants to maximize the effectiveness and efficiency of a comprehensive financial planning model.

 Rob resides in Jupiter, FL with his wife, Andrea, his daughter, Samantha, and his son, Benjamin taking advantage of South Florida living.
 When he is not keeping up on market trends and guiding clients, you can find him with friends and family on our beautiful beaches and golf courses.